nexus4ever/manifest/README.md

     xxxx= device name aka shamu
     yyyy= build type (user,userdebug,eng)*

-    *if no build type is specified "userdebug" is default
+    *if no build type is specified "user" is default

 Enjoy, Stick around for a while AOSP Building is Fun!!!